markroyer/latex-listings-eclipse/README.md

 texlive-fonts-extra
 ```

-This package is for the beramono monospace font that can be **bolded**.
+We use this package for the beramono monospace font which allows
+**bold** typeface.

 ## Usage